 From wire rod coils to assembled parts, CWI connects.
 Draw-Strand-Assemble is how CWI works with customers to transform an individual component into the finished product.
 CWI wire and wire related products weave their way throughout high-end applications from 30,000 feet deep to outer space and many places in between.

 It starts at one of many CWI factories where drawing specialty alloy wires from coils of metal rod, such as stainless steel, nickel, cobalt and copper alloys is CWI’s expertise.
 Drawing, the metalworking process by which rod or wire is elongated and reduced to a precise diameter, is just the beginning.
-Depending on the product application, the metal alloy is expertly processed, heated and surface treated into an array of fine wire products including bar stock, specialty shape profile wire and numerous welding wire products.
-Finished wire is often the starting raw material in the manufacture of other value-added products such as fasteners, mesh, belting, weaves, filters, springs and screens.
-The industries served are numerous, and it is safe to say wherever metal equipment is found there is a wire component to be found.
+Depending on the product application, the metal alloy is expertly processed, heated, and surface-treated into an array of fine wire products including bar stock, specialty shape profile wire, and numerous welding wire products.
+Finished wire is often the starting raw material in the manufacture of other value-added products such as fasteners, mesh, belting, weaves, filters, springs, and screens.
+The industries served are numerous, and it is safe to say wherever metal equipment is found there is a wire component to be found as well.

 After drawing, some CWI wire heads to Strand Core, for stranding.
 Strand Core, CWI’s Florida-based company, winds wire to create numerous cable and wire rope configurations.
 The cable can also undergo further heat or chemical treatment depending on the final application.
 Stranded wire is stronger, more flexible and durable than solid—single strand—wire.
 Hence, cable and wire rope are used to make lifting, supporting, rigging and push/pull mechanisms and assemblies for aerospace, architecture, automotive, marine, medical, theatrical, and oil and gas applications.